Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: NUMERICAL RESULTS

 with \(Q\in\{15,30\}\). \end{itemize} This process yields incomplete and noisy observations of the true normalized SINR map, reflecting realistic measurement limitations.
+By coupling the two geographic layouts (Munich and Paris) with the two distinct sampling strategies (uniform and non-uniform), we effectively formulate four comprehensive evaluation scenarios with corruption of up to 30\% of the retained measurements.
+This ensures our models are tested against varying urban environments as well as varying spatial distributions of the available measurements.
 Although having substantially more data from multiple cities would be ideal, our experiments are based on the only two default urban scenarios provided by Sionna RT.
+While target signals $\varphi$ are fixed given a scenario, many different realizations of samplings $\hat{\varphi}$ and reliability masks $\hat{\psi}$ can be generated through the random selection process.